NinaYoung7/Customized-Product-Dashboards/README.md

-# Dynamic Product Dashboards and automated reporting for a telecommunications company
+# Dynamic Product Dashboard and reporting - a telecommunications company

 Submitted by: **NING YANG**